poridhiEng/poridhi-labs/Poridhi Labs/Linux Labs/Lab 02/README.md

 ## Conclusion

-In this lab, we covered essential user and group management tasks.
-You have learned how to:

-- Add users to the system.
-- Create and manage groups.
-- Assign primary and supplementary groups.
-- Lock user accounts.

-These skills are crucial for managing user access and security in a Linux system.
-Practice these commands further to reinforce your understanding.
+Effective user and group management is essential for maintaining security and organization in a Linux system.
+Through this lab, you have learned how to create user accounts, manage groups, and control access by assigning users to primary and supplementary groups.
+Additionally, you explored how to lock user accounts when necessary, ensuring better security control.